Ghana heads for two-horse presidential vote - RFI

 Accra (AFP)

-Ghanaians will go to the polls on Monday in a heated contest that will revive old rivalries between incumbent President Nana Akufo-Addo and his predecessor John Mahama.
+Ghanaians go to the polls on Monday in a contest that will revive old rivalries between incumbent President Nana Akufo-Addo and his predecessor, John Mahama.

-Although 10 other candidates, including three women, are vying for the nation's top job, the vote is a two-horse race between the two foes who will be slugging it out for the third time.
+Ten other candidates, including three women, are vying for the nation's top job, but the vote is essentially a fight between two foes who will be slugging it out for the third time.

-More than 17 million Ghanaians are registered to vote, half between the ages of 18 and 35, in the west African nation's eighth consecutive poll since returning to democracy nearly 30 years ago.
+More than 17 million people are registered to vote in the West African nation's eighth consecutive poll since it returned to democracy nearly 30 years ago.

-The election is coming at a time of the coronavirus pandemic which has disrupted but hasn't stopped campaigning by Akufo-Addo's New Patriotic Party (NPP) and Mahama's National Democratic Congress (NDC).
+The coronavirus pandemic has disrupted but not stopped campaigning for the elections, which are for parliament as well as the presidency.

 "There are party events and activity everywhere to drum up support, the airwaves are full of party songs, but we are not seeing mass rallies as usual," Kojo Asante, director for advocacy and policy engagement at the Ghana Center for Democratic Development, told AFP.